Cacti/documentation/Data-Sources.md

 ![device datasources](images/data-sources-per-device.png)

-You can also view Orphaned data sources in this view by setting Orphaned from Orphaned data sources are where the graph has been deleted but the data source was not deleted
+You can also view orphaned data sources in this view by changing the Orphaned filter from **All** to **Orphaned**.
+Orphaned data sources are those whose graph has been deleted but whose data source was not deleted.

 ---